This vegetable is known very well all over the world under different names or spellings.

 It has been used in the Caribbean, particularly Jamaica, for many, many years.

-Although I mention the word Caribbean, only the Jamaicans are using it.
+Although I mention the word the Caribbean, only the Jamaicans are using it.

 The rest of the Caribbean islands may grow it, but do not know anything about it.

-It is also a big favourite with people of Greek heritage.
+It is also a big favorite of people of Greek heritage.